NiklasRosenstein/slap/docs/src/commands/check.md

 #### Check `release:remote`

-__TODO__ Checks if the VCS remote is configured or can be detected automatically such that the `shut release --create-release` option can be used.
+__TODO__ Checks if the VCS remote is configured or can be detected automatically such that the `slam release --create-release` option can be used.